 USDA officials noted that they have been taking a more "holistic" approach to SPS work than in the past.
-Rather than simply identifying and trying to fix each SPS-related trade problem as it arises, they attempt to forestall possible disputes by (1) cooperating with other governments in international scientific forums and (2) supporting "capacity building" within countries that lack satisfactory regulatory systems or that are new to the world trading system.
+Rather than simply identifying and trying to fix each SPS-related trade problem as it arises, they attempt to forestall possible disputes by (1) cooperating with other governments in international scientific forums and (2) supporting "capacity building" within countries that lack satisfactory regulatory systems or that are new to the world trading system.20

 International Standards Bodies.
-The three major international organizations for SPS are the Codex Alimentarius Commission for food safety, the Office of International Epizootics (OIE) for animal health and diseases, and the International Plant Protection Convention (IPPC) for plant health.
+The three major international organizations for SPS are the Codex Alimentarius Commission for food safety, the OIE for animal health and diseases, and the IPPC for plant health.
 U.S. government scientists participate actively in these organizations, which meet periodically to discuss current and anticipated threats to human and agricultural health, evaluate SPS-related disputes, and develop common, scientifically based SPS standards.
 Such standards are voluntary and are intended to provide guidance for countries in formulating their own national SPS measures and, ultimately, to help resolve trade disputes.